Productivity Hacks for Homesteaders

 The same holds true for your to-do list.

 Rather than look at the entire list and panic at the thought of all you need to get done that week, you can instead break it down into mini lists that you can accomplish each day.
-Go one step further and break that list down a little more into tasks you can complete in the morning, the afternoon, and then the evening.

 By doing so you only focus on one step at a time rather than the entire hill.

 I use this one tip in every aspect of my life now and it has completely changed things for me.
 It is a perfect way to up your productivity.
-Focus on the small step and the big picture will magically take care of itself.

-Tip #7 Reflect and plan.
+Tip #7 Reflect and plan

 Each night before you go to bed set aside a few minutes to go over your list for the day.